Bizzylyfe/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-unction that prints every other character of a string, starting with the first character Write a function that prints half of a string function that prints n elements of an array of integers
+unction that prints every other character of a string, starting with the first character Write a function that prints half of a string function that prints n elements of an array of integers Write a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest